pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│  Snowflake ID Use Cases in Production                       │
+│  Scarab ID Use Cases in Production                       │
 ├─────────────────────────────────────────────────────────────┤
 │                                                             │
 │  1.
 Database Primary Keys                                   │